devkotasabin/EBM-NLP/README.md

 There are two tasks for the two levels of annotations in the dataset.
 The first task is identification of P (patients), I (interventions), and O(outcomes) span.
 The baseline model implementation for this task uses a bidirectional LSTM with CRF tagger on top https://github.com/bepnye/EBM-NLP/ .

 The second task is token level detailed labeling of the PIO spans.
-This hierarchical labeling is performed using stanford Named Entity Recognizer https://nlp.stanford.edu/software/CRF-NER.html
+This baseline hierarchical labeling is performed using stanford Named Entity Recognizer https://nlp.stanford.edu/software/CRF-NER.html

 The models can be evaluated using docker.
 The embeddings and trained models are downloaded from box university account for evaluation.

 ## Models Trained Using